yevle/gatling-performance-infra/README.md

 ## Grafana

+You can login to Grafana with admin/admin and edit any dashboard.

 ### Available Gatling metrics

-**Gatling Report Metrics** dashboard has multiple rows with different metrics:
+**1. Gatling Report Metrics** dashboard has multiple rows with different metrics:
 - Table: Overall statistics for each request (Total requests count; OK and KO statuses count; Max / Min / Mean response time and percentiles; Std deviation).
 - Graph: Responses Status over Active Users (Shows count of OK/KO responses as well as users count each second)
 - Graph: Requests Response Time (Shows changes in Min/Max/Mean response timings)
 - Table: Errors (List of requests error messages)

+Dashboard has "simulation" and "request" variables to choose which simulation metrics to show and which specific requests details.

+**2. Gatling Report Comparison** dashboard has pairs of rows and graphs with metrics to compare two separate builds:
+- Tables: Overall statistics for all requests or one chosen request stats (Total requests count; OK and KO statuses count; Max / Min / Mean response time and percentiles; Std deviation).
+- Graphs: Responses Status over Active Users (Shows count of OK/KO responses as well as users count each second)
+- Graphs: Requests Response Time (Shows changes in Min/Max/Mean response timings)

+You need to choose builds to compare with variables: *Recent Build* and *Previous Build*.

+**IMPORTANT:** you should only choose most resent build fist, and older build as previous.

+After you apply new time range by clicking ```Zoom to data``` button on first graph, all the data will be correctly shown.

+If second ("previous") build has longer duration than first ("recent"), you need to manually add time difference to dashboards' global time range, to see both graphs in full.

 ### Prometheus Metrics

-Real time host performance metrics should be available in **Docker monitoring with service selection** dashboard.
+**Docker monitoring with service selection** dashboard shows real time host performance metrics.
-Dashboard contains visualizations based on data from prometheus.
+Dashboard contains visualizations based on data from Prometheus and cAdvisor.
-You can login to Grafana with admin/admin and edit any dashboard.
+On dashboard you can choose "service" variable for according container stats to be shown.

 ### Timerange

 All values in visualizations are calculated according to selected time range.
 Default timerange is last 5 min with 5 sec refresh.
 Timerange could be set in timepicker or selected on any graph.

-### Templating

-Graphs and series on dashboard are displayed dynamically according to variables selected:
-- On "Gatling Report Metrics" dashboard there "simulation" and "request" variable to choose which simulation metrics to show and which specific requests details.
-- On "Docker monitoring..." dashboard you can choose service (container) variable for its stats to show.